Trump boasts of US nuclear arsenal after 'fire and fury' warning to North Korea

 "COMPLEX AND SENSITIVE"

-Trump issued his strongest warning yet for North Korea in comments to reporters in New Jersey on Tuesday, saying that "North Korea best not make any more threats to the United States.
+Trump issued his strongest warning yet for North Korea in comments to reporters on Tuesday, saying that "North Korea best not make any more threats to the United States.
 They will be met with fire and fury like the world has never seen."

-John McCain, like Trump a Republican and heads of the Armed Forces Committee in the U.S. Senate, said on Tuesday night the president should tread cautiously.
-"You've got to be sure you can do what you say you’re going to do," he said in a radio interview.
+Critics included fellow Republican John McCain, head of the Armed Forces Committee in the U.S. Senate, who said the president should tread cautiously.
+"You've got to be sure you can do what you say you’re going to do," McCain said in a radio interview.

-The top Democrat in the House of Representatives, Nancy Pelosi, called Trump's "fire and fury" comments "recklessly belligerent."
+Democrats slammed the president.
+Steny Hoyer, the No. 2 Democrat in the U.S. House of Representatives, said Trump's threat to North Korea "is reckless and shows a serious lack of judgment."

+"We must confront North Korea's nuclear and ballistic missile programs with a clear strategy, including enforcing new UN sanctions against North Korea, not with bluster," he said in a statement.

-China, North Korea's closest ally despite Beijing's anger at Pyongyang's missile and nuclear programs, described the situation as "complex and sensitive," and urged calm and a return to talks.
+China, which is North Korea's closest ally despite its anger at Pyongyang's missile and nuclear programs, described the situation as "complex and sensitive," and urged calm and a return to talks.

 "China calls on all sides to uphold the main direction of a political resolution to the Korean peninsula nuclear issue, and avoid any words or actions that may intensify the problem and escalate the situation," the government said in a statement sent to Reuters, repeating its customary stance.